gungunfebrianza/GGF-University/README.md

    syntax trees.
 Regular expressions and their algebra.
 Finite automata and regular languages: Kleene’s theorem and the Pumping Lemma.

 ## Compiler Construction

+1. **Overview of compiler structure.** The spectrum of interpreters and compilers;
+   compile-time and run-time.
+Structure of a simple compiler: lexical analysis and syntax analysis (details postponed to the last four lectures of term), type checking, intermediate representations, optimisations, code generation.
+Overview of run-time data structures: stack and heap.
+Virtual machines.
+2. **Data structures, procedures/functions.** Representing tuples, arrays, references.
+   Procedures and functions: calling conventions, nested structure, non-local variables.
+   Functions as first-class values represented as closures.
+Simple optimisations: inline expansion, constant folding, elimination of tail recursion, peephole optimisation.
+3. **Advanced topics.** Run-time memory management (garbage collection).
+Static and dynamic linking.
+Objects and inheritance; implementation of method dispatch.
+   Try-catch exception mechanisms.
+How to compile a compiler via bootstrapping.
+4. **Lexical analysis and syntax analysis.** Lexical analysis based on regular expressions and finite state automata.
+Using LEX-tools.
+How does LEX work?
+   Parsing based on context-free grammars and push-down automata.
+Grammar ambiguity, left- and right-associativity and operator precedence.
+Using YACC-like tools.
+How does YACC work?
+LL(k) and LR(k) parsing theory.

 ## Operating System